ngesa254/Liquid-Sigfox-Workshop/Sigfox Quick Start/MKRFOX 1200/README.md

 - **Sigfox_Initial_Config:** retrieves ID and PAC information to register the board on https://buy.sigfox.com

-- **MKRFOX-hello-world:** sends multiple numerical values on Sigfox network
+- **hello-sigfox:** sends multiple numerical values on Sigfox network

-- **MKRFOX-downlink:** similar to hello world but with downlink message requested by the board.
+- **sigfox-downlink:** similar to hello world but with downlink message requested by the board.
 The downlink content is displayed in the Serial Monitor

 - Others
   - [ Event trigger](https://www.arduino.cc/en/Tutorial/SigFoxEventTrigger)